ajay-sreeram/ajay-sreeram/README.md

-I work on Natural Language processing and Language agnostic Full stack development.
+I work on Natural Language Processing and language agnostic Full Stack development.

 Open to collaborate on projects with Python, Javascript, Java, Dart or any other languages